Do Worms Ever Feel Dirty?

 And that is my mushroom story.

 I’ve got to go.
-My hands are calling me.
+My hands need washing.
+They’re giving me the eye.

 I’ve got a horrible taste in my mouth and I’m buried in snot rags…

 I am feeling nauseated.
-Whoever invented the term “I’ve got butterflies in my stomach” needs a slap to the head…with a brick.
-My gut feels like a herd of hissing cockroaches are at war with a bevy of botulism-riddled bacterium carrying Swiss army knives.
+Whoever invented the term “I’ve got butterflies in my stomach” needs a slap to the head — with a brick.
+My gut feels like a herd of hissing cockroaches are at war with a bevy of botulism-riddled bacteria carrying Swiss army knives.
 Butterflies, my ass.
-Speaking of “ass”…my butt is the cause of my urge to vomit.
+Speaking of “ass,” my butt is the cause of my urge to vomit.
 My buttal region has recently gone on strike and, as a result, I decided to give it a not-so-gentle nudge with a dose of Milk of Magnesia.

 Now, for those of you who have never experienced this tummy-churning, bowel-blowing concoction brought to you by the lovely people at Phillips, don’t let the heavenly manna-esque name fool you.
 And do not let the bottle’s promise of mint or cherry flavouring raise your hopes either.
 All the chocolate in Switzerland could not improve the “dead fish and chalk” taste at the root of this witch’s brew.